-This assessment of potential noise impacts includes an evaluation of short-term constructionrelated impacts, and long-term impacts that have the potential to result from the use of existing land area and new upland areas that would be created by the Proposed Action.
+This assessment of potential noise impacts includes an evaluation of short-term construction-related impacts, and long-term impacts that have the potential to result from the use of existing land area and new upland areas that would be created by the Proposed Action.
 Potential construction-related impacts were evaluated by identifying project-related construction activities required to develop each of the proposed sediment disposal sites, including planned construction operations, major pieces of equipment that would be used, and the duration of equipment use.

 Noise levels in the vicinity of each proposed and alternative project site were then estimated based on published noise level values for the major pieces of equipment that would be used on the project site.
 The noise sensitive receptor located closest to the project site was identified and existing noise conditions at the receptor location were estimated using published sources. project-related construction noise at the sensitive receptors was estimated using standard distance and noise attenuation relationships.
 Potential long-term operation noise impacts were evaluated in a similar manner, but considered possible noise sources that may be associated with future operations conducted at the proposed sediment disposal sites.

-The CEQA and NEPA Baseline for the Proposed Action comprises a total of approximately 41563 acres of open water areas at Berths 243-245, the Northwest Slip, and the CSWH; approximately 1,330 acres of open water at ocean disposal sites LA-2, as well as and LA-3; and approximately 31 acres of land area at the ARSSS, which is currently used for soil storage.
+The CEQA and NEPA Baseline for the Proposed Action comprises a total of approximately 115 acres of water areas at Berths 243-245, the Northwest Slip, the CSWH, and LA-2, as well as approximately 31 acres at the ARSSS.